-On the distribution front, an increased capacity to interrogate and analyse data sets is helping firms to devise more effective strategies for breaking into new markets, informed by a more precise understanding of the impact of price, performance and product range on customer behaviour.
+On the distribution front, an increased capacity to interrogate and analyse data sets is helping firms to devise more effective strategies for breaking into new markets, informed by a more precise understanding of the impact of price, performance and product range on customer behavior.
 Firms are using similar capabilities to engage with and understand the future needs of Millennials, a mission-critical task for the industry given current indications on the financial planning by this generation.

 And with such a wide range of regulatory change facing the industry, technology also plays a crucial, but supporting role.
 Automating and standardising processes will enable greater transparency and efficiency, as demanded by regulators.
 However, creating and implementing appropriate oversight structures for UCITS V funds, for example, requires a combination of compliance, project management and related skills by teams of experienced professionals.

 In all the areas mentioned above, BNY Mellon is playing an active, facilitating role in the success of clients, and in engaging with industry stakeholders to map out future strategies.1 They’re also keynote topics at this year’s FundForum and front of mind for innovators and leaders across the industry.
 This is why I am one of many BNY Mellon representatives – spanning asset servicing and alternative investment services, with segment and country-specific expertise – who are happy to meet with clients, peers and partners in Berlin this week.